ZaiTBurns808/ZaiTBurns808.github.io/essays/passion.md

   - Software Development
   - Future
 ---
+## A whole new world
 Choosing a career path that one truly loves is an arduous task for any young person, though for myself it was quite different.
 I have a variety of passions in my personal life, from cinematography to biology, though nothing has stuck out to me as much as Computer Science has.
 At age ten I was introduced to basic coding by my Computer Scientist Uncle, who showed me how to make a simple "higher or lower" game in Python.
 From that moment on, I was entralled.
-I spent a lot of my free time on coding websites like codingbat with the dream of being able to make whatever I want.
-I continued through my formative years already knowing what I wanted to do when I grow old, and now I intend to continue on that path.
+It was a whole new world for me to explore, all from the comfort of my grandma's neglected old office chair.
+I spent a lot of my free time on coding websites like CodingBat with the dream of one day being able to make whatever I want.
+I continued through my formative years already knowing what I wanted to do when I grow old, and now I am at UH Manoa to continue on that path.

+##